 Stage 2: Early impressions (often 1 to 4 weeks after indexing)

-This is when Google starts testing your page for long-tail queries.
-You may see impressions with low average positions.
+This is when the page may begin appearing for long-tail and closely related queries.
+You may see impressions at low average positions before clicks become noticeable.

 Typical range: 1 to 4 weeks